techmo-pl/dictation-client/cpp/README.md

                               reply from the server.
 If not specified, the service will set the deadline to a very large number.
+ --wait-for-service-start arg Wait for the service start for a given duration
+                         (=0) in seconds.
+Additionally print service health status, but only for a non-zero timeout value.
+                              (defaults to 0)
   --streaming                 If present, will perform asynchronous RPC.
 This
                               is obligatory for audio content larger than 3.5 MB.